 % of Projects completed without scope creep

-Effective usage of Project Management tool for project related tasks
+Effective usage of Project Management tools like JIRA for project-related tasks

 Interpersonal skills specific parameters:

 Ability to identify risk at the right time to prevent any slippage

 % of Knowledge Management sessions conducted for peers

 % of Self-learning sessions undertaken to move from a competency level n to n+1